tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 9.md

 ## Headline and Underlying Measures
 ### Headline Inflation
 - CPI
-- Includes volatile goods s
+- Includes volatile goods such as fuel and seasonal goods such as fruit and veg
+-

 ### Underlying Inflation
+- Adjusted for volatile and seasonal good